pakeke-constructor/ideas/reverse_event_buses.md

 This is the exact same thing as event buses, except we are receiving information instead of dispatching information.

-# But is this a useful concept?
+# Is this pattern useful enough to justify it's existance?
-Surely this idea is too niche to be used everywhere, right?
-Is this a useful concept?

-YES, Absolutely.
-This pattern SHOULD NOT be used everywhere.
-Alike event buses, this pattern is very easy to abuse, and should only be used when appropriate.

-Still though, given my experience developing base mods for the platform so far, I would argue that this pattern is still *very* useful in certain circumstances.
+It's pretty obvious just from looking at this pattern to see how easily it could be abused.<br>
+It's the same as normal event buses; powerful, yet easy to abuse.

+So, given the abuse potential, is this pattern worth it?

+**Yes**, I would say so.<br>
+Perhaps this pattern is not useful in other problem spaces, but in UMG where we literally **NEED** a way to receive information unassumingly, reverse event buses just... *chefs kiss.*

-Here are some other useful questions that could be asked:
+To demonstrate why, here are some other questions that could be asked:
 ```lua
 umg.ask("canOpenInventory", OR, inventory, ent) -- whether an inventory can be opened by `ent`
 umg.ask("isHidden", OR, ent) -- whether `ent` is hidden